 These fabrics often ride the wave of the natural, renewable quality of wood, from which most celluloses are currently derived.

 But it’s precisely those natural characteristics that demand we take a deeper look.
 Over the past 30 years, the production volume of cellulosic materials has tripled, leading to the destruction of primary forests and damage to biodiversity.

 How can we tackle these issues?
-An overview from the Smart Keys!
+The answer in 3 smart keys.

 Enka® viscose, Lenzing’s EcoVero™, and Eastman’s Naïa™ acetate are all leading lights in terms of these initiatives.

 There are two certifications that can be used to verify sustainable forest management practices.

 FSC, developed in 1993, was the first certification designed to protect and preserve old-growth forests.
 Through global requirements, it guarantees the conservation, restoration and continuous improvement of forests.
 This certification can indicate whether the resources are virgin or recycled.

 PEFC certifies mainly European and South American wood.
 Requirement specifications include country-specific characteristics.
 The traceability system evaluates operations on the forest land and during the transformation of the wood.

 Smart Key #2: Opting for recycled products, and alternative resources